 Mónica Ramírez is a long-time advocate, organizer, and attorney fighting to eliminate gender-based violence and promote gender equity.
 Mónica authored an open letter to Hollywood published in TIME magazine which sparked the creation of #TimesUp, which has raised more than $20 million to support lower-income women seeking legal justice.
 Mónica is the co-founder and President of Alianza Nacional de Campesinas, the first national farmworker women’s organization in the U.S.

-Andrea Pino is co-founder of the national survivor advocacy organization End Rape on Campus, and co-author of “We Believe You: Survivors of Campus Sexual Assault Speak Out.”
+Andrea Pino is co-founder of the national survivor advocacy organization End Rape on Campus, co-author of “We Believe You: Survivors of Campus Sexual Assault Speak Out,” and the new Digital Strategy and Communications Manager for the National Center for Lesbian Rights.
 Pino was one of the first college students to publicly file a Title IX complaint against a university for mishandling her sexual assault report, leading to similar complaints and investigations nationwide.
 Her work and personal journey is prominently featured in the Emmy-nominated film, The Hunting Ground.